BLOOD CELLS

 EOSINOPHILS

 The upper image shows a nucleated cell that is slightly larger than a red blood cell.
-Its nucleus has usually two lobes united by a thib strand of chromatin - hover your cursor over the image to distinguish them.
+Its nucleus has two lobes that are united by a thin strand of chromatin but this strand can not be always oserved - hover your cursor over the image to distinguish the two lobes.

-A cell with these features can only be an eosinophil.
+A cell with these features is certainly an eosinophil.

 Bottom image: eosinophil.